Compare and Save With Loans Canada

 - Ensure that your credit utilization is less than 30%

-While there are plenty of ways to improve and repair your credit after a bankruptcy, it is important to know that it won’t happen overnight.
+While there are plenty of ways to improve and repair your credit after a bankruptcy in London, it is important to know that it won’t happen overnight.
 Your credit will take some time to improve but if you keep at it and remain dedicated to improving it, you will see it grow.

 For more information about what affects your credit score, check out this infographic.